MandyIGuess/NSMBW-Modding/World-Map-Hacks/Culling-Hack/README.md

 ```
 {300.0f, "snow00"},
 ```
-* The float determines when the bone is culled.
-It isn't known what the value is relative to, so you may need to test different values.<br>
+* The float specifies a radius around the bone.
+The game uses this as a radius for a sphere (centered on the bone), which is then used to determine if its currently on-screen.<br>
 * The string is the name of the bone that will be culled.

 ### Removing Bones